ranand12/blog/_drafts/2020-02-21-Linux for the Windows Guy - Getting started & Essential tools.md

 - **Step 3 - Upgrade the packages** - Run the following commands to upgrade the packages

-This command ***does not*** automatically install new versions of the software.
-It updates the ***package lists*** for upgrades -  for packages that might need an upgrade or new packages that might just  fetches the list of update packages ( but does not download them yet)

 ```bash
 sudo apt-get update
 ```

-This command downloads the latest packages based on the previous update list
+This command ***does not*** automatically install new versions of the software.
+It updates the ***package lists*** index -  for packages that might need an upgrade or new packages that might just  fetches the list of update packages ( but does not download them yet)

 ```bash
 sudo apt-get upgrade
 ```

+This command downloads the latest packages based on the previous update list

+Please note that this is not WSL2 ( this is the older version WSL1).
+The newer version is a whole new product you can find more info [here](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/)

 ### Windows Terminal

 #### What does it do ?